 - In Puella Magi Madoka Magica, Kyubey is the living embodiment of this trope.
 Despite being a Manipulative Bastard, his actions only indirectly influence the storyline, and he really cannot break the rules which are assigned to him (grant a wish to an up-and-coming Magical Girl, no matter how weird it is).
 Of course, this does not stop him from giving out Wham Line after Wham Line in almost every episode.

 - Uatu the Watcher, a Marvel Comics character (introduced in Fantastic Four #13) who lives on the moon, watches everything in every comic, and occasionally pontificates to the readership about it.
 He always loudly proclaimed "Yes, it is I the Watcher, who is always watching, but must not interfere", roughly every other sentence as if people were going to forget it.
-Notably, in spite of this expression, he almost always ended up interfering anyway.
+Which to be fair is probably a valid concern because quite notably, in spite of this expression, he almost always ended up interfering anyway.
 A hilarious example of him actually not interfering comes when the Red Hulk, who punched Uatu while on his Villain Sue trip, appears about to die.
 Uatu shows up and tells him "Sadly I am forbidden to intervene" and stands there so he can watch him get sucked into a black hole.
 This character is the Trope Namer.

 - The Spectre in Kingdom Come acts like this.
 His job is to witness the coming (possible) apocalypse, not to interfere with it (only to punish the wicked should anyone be left after said apocalypse).
 Pastor Norman McKay who accompanies him fulfills the same role (having been chosen by The Spectre to accompany him in his observations).
 Norman however refuses inaction; telling The Spectre that this would be as evil as those who brought the whole situation to happen, and steps in to stop Superman's Unstoppable Rage.